-Another approach to the Citadel is to continue down the Cigarette Springs Road to where the road crosses a deep wash.
+There are two trails to The Citadel; follow the rim of Road Canyon or continue down the Cigarette Springs Road to where the road crosses a deep wash.
 There is room to park your vehicle by a large boulder on the left side of the road.
 Go down the wash a ways then leave the wash and go up on the ridge to the left.
 Watch for a cairned trail to the Citadel.
 Overlooking the Citadel, a cairned trail is about a hundred yards back on the Road Canyon side from which you can work your way around to the Citadel bridge.

-The pile of rocks in the center of the walkway appears to be part of a defensive wall.
+A pile of rocks in the center of the walkway appears to have been part of a defensive wall.